 There is a freshness in Anna’s work, it is emotional, it is passionate, it is strong and vibrant but also soft and quiet.
 Anna’s genius can be seen in the way she captures the essence of femininity on canvas.
 She seamlessly combines her experiences, her personality, her very self with materials creating something entrancing, and completely unique.
 It is no wonder that she is an internationally renowned artist.

-Anna is a graduate of the Russian State Academy Of Arts (Rostov-on-Don), where she was awarded the distinction of high-class artist in 1991.
-Subsequently she studied art in Germany, Belgium and Holland.
-With solo exhibitions in New York, Paris, Toronto, Amsterdam, Antwerp and Berlin and numerous works in private collections across the globe, she has become one of the most exciting and collectable artists on the contemporary scene.
+Anna is a graduate of the Russian State Academy Of Fine Arts (Rostov-on-Don) M.F.A., where she got the distinction award of high-class artists in 1991.
+Subsequently, she studied art in Germany, Belgium, and Holland.
+With solo exhibitions in New York, Paris, Toronto, Amsterdam, Antwerp and Berlin and numerous works in private collections across the globe, she has become one of the most exciting and collectible artists on the contemporary scene.

-Born at the height of the Cold War, Anna was exposed to very different worlds.
-She experience the austere world of the communist regime alongside the sophisticated and feminine influence of her fashion-conscious mother.
+Born at the height of the cold war, Anna has seen two very different worlds, that of the austere communist regime alongside the sophistication and femininity of her fashion-conscious mother.
 She excelled at art school, and enjoyed the freedom of learning and perfecting her technique in a variety of different media.
-Of particular interest to her were the portrait masters of the late 19th Century, John Singer Sargent, the Russian painter Valentin Serov, and earlier masters such as Peter Paul Rubens and Rembrandt.
-She traveled around Europe absorbing the influences of artists, and finally settled in Canada which she now feels to be her true home.
+She traveled around Europe absorbing the influences of artists, and finally settled in Canada which she now feels to be her real home.

-...If an artist were asked what he was thinking of while creating his work, he would hardly give a reasonable answer to that question.
-This process can not be analyzed.
+...If you ask an artist what he/she was thinking of while creating his work, he would hardly give a reasonable answer to that question.
+This process cannot be analyzed.
 It is like a miracle.